zihengjackchen/zihengjackchen.com/content/projects/friction.md

 As a result, this thesis aims to contribute to the development of improved, more accurate, and open-sourced simulation tools, fostering safer research in autonomous vehicles.

+#### Contributions
+- Understood the physics implemented in `CARLA` and improved the friction model as a function of weather settings
+- Generated and analyzed over 8,000 vehicle traces in varying weather conditions, creating 300\% more accidents
+- Acquired expertise in modifying the perception, control, and planning modules in the `CARLA` simulation platform